Dragon-Age-Annual/dragonageannual.art/src/pages/community-copies.md

 ## What do I need to claim a community copy?

 An [itch.io](http://itch.io) account!
-Please be aware that itch.io only allows one purchases per account, so claiming a community copy will prevent you from purchasing any of our other packages from that same account.
+Please be aware that itch.io only allows one purchase per account, so claiming a community copy will prevent you from purchasing any of our other packages from that same account.